 You’ve just got to figure out the dimensions of your rack and the location of the notches.
 Cut the notches just a hair thinner than the plywood you’re working with – you can always make them a bit bigger.

 If you’ve got a longboard and a little car, you’re going to need to roof racks.
 Your main options are hard racks or soft racks.

-Hard racks are fixed to the car and used to tie the board down.
+Hard racks are fixed to the car more permanently and used to secure the board down.

 Hard racks tend to feel a bit more secure, as soft racks can flop a bit in the wind – make sure they’re tight!